sylhare/sylhare.github.io/_posts/2019/2019-08-21-Kubernetes-hands-on.md

         - containerPort: 8080
 ```

-Each created pods have its own ip, they also have labels that are used to identify and query them.
+Each created pod has its own ip, they also have labels that are used to identify and query them.

 > ImagePullPolicy, determines when to pull the image of the container(s) inside the pod.
 > It is recommended to put "always" so it always pull the image (to avoid some trouble).